tud-hri/sidewalk-simulation/README.md

 # Sidewalk Simulation
 This project contains the code accompanying the paper **"A Model of the Sidewalk Salsa"** by Olger Siebinga.
-This software was created to simulate the interactive behavior of two human human pedestrian approaching each other on a sidewalk.
+This software was created to simulate the interactive behavior of two human pedestrians approaching each other on a sidewalk.
 It includes code to execute the experiments, playback the gathered data, and plot and evaluate the data.
 The data that was gathered for the publication can be found [here](https://doi.org/10.4121/504bba81-c1fd-422a-ac21-e0dc9b8feed9.v1).
+The version numbers of the datasets, correspond to the versions of the software.
+Version 1 uses bicycle dynamics while version 2 uses pedestrian dynamics.
+Version 2 corresponds to the data reported in the paper.
 This repository was tested with Python version 3.10

 ## Quick Start